Nazareth: Sports

 The city's main football club, Ahi Nazareth, currently plays in Liga Leumit, the second tier of Israeli football.
 The club spent two seasons in the top division, in 2003–04 and again in 2009–10.
 They are based at the Ilut Stadium in nearby Ilut.

 Other local clubs are Al-Nahda Nazareth, which currently plays in Liga Bet, and Beitar al-Amal Nazareth, Hapoel Bnei Nazareth and Hapoel al-Ittihad Nazareth, which all play in Liga Gimel.

+Voting Patterns

+In the 2022 election, 93 percent of voters in Nazareth voted for the Arab parties, while 4 percent voted for the parties of the center-left coalition led by Yair Lapid and 3 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 49 percent voted for the Hadash–Ta'al list, while 28 percent voted for Balad and 23 percent voted for Ra'am.